Alluxio/alluxio/docs/en/contributor/Contribution-Guide.md

 and press the **Pull request** button next to the **Compare** button.

-In the **Comparing changes** page, the base repository should be `Alluxio/alluxio` and the base branch should be **master**.
+In the **Comparing changes** page, the base repository should be `Alluxio/alluxio` and the base branch should be **main**.
 The head repository should be your fork and the compare branch should be the branch you want to submit the pull request for (**awesome_feature** in this example).
 Click on the **Create pull request** button.
 The title of the page will change to **Open a pull request** and you should see the boxes that let you input the title